 Description: The numeric or symbolic error specification returned by the database back-end.
-The values
+The values and semantics of this are interface specific.

 Description: The secondary numeric or symbolic error specification returned by the database back-end.

 Description: A string describing the problem that occurred, possibly one returned by the database backsql-connection-error, sql-database-error, sql-error, simple-error, simple-condition, error, serious-condition, sql-condition, condition, t